realahnet/realahnet/README.md

 #### 🤝 Maintainership 🤝
 I currently maintain the following projects:
-- UnOfficial YAAP for pdx203 and pdx206.
+- UnOfficial YAAP (ROM) for pdx203 and pdx206.
 ---

 You can contact me at telegram on **[@ahnet_h](https://t.me/ahnet_h)** or **[@ahnet_sh](https://t.me/ahnet_sh)** or on **[Discord](https://discord.com/users/635483684719558666)**.